-During World War II, the need for dependable, protective clothing sparked the growth of polymer polymers.
+During World War II, the need for dependable, protective clothing sparked the growth of thermoplastic polymers.
 The concept of ABS plastic was first developed by the Borg-Warner firm in 1948, but it took another 6 years for it to be made commercially available.

-Today, more than 6000 ABS plastic grades are available with applications other than only cell phones.
+Today, more than 6000 ABS plastic grades are available with applications other than cell phones.
 Let us explore everything there is to know about ABS plastic and whether it can be recycled.

 What is ABS Plastic?

 ABS stands for acrylonitrile butadiene styrene.
 ABS is a polymer plastic made from petroleum that may be modified at various temperatures.
 When heated, thermoplastic polymers like ABS may turn flexible or rubbery.

 They can harden once again after cooling.
 Since ABS falls under the category of an amorphous compound, it deviates from the other ordered materials’ inherent phase trend.

 In other words, unlike most materials, ABS plastic does not change from a solid to a fluid at a certain temperature.
 Due to this, it lacks a true melting point.
 Its glass transition temperature is 105°C instead.

 And when we talk about glass transition temperature, it’s simply the temperature at which an amorphous substance changes from a stiff to a rubber-like state.
 ABS is known as a terpolymer since it comprises three separate polymers.

 A substance known as a polymer is one that is constructed from repeating, sizable molecules.
 The chemical processes known as polymerization are used to join the chains.
 As you may infer from its full name, the three polymers that makeup ABS are acrylonitrile, styrene, and polybutadiene.